 10 Most Common Surgeries For Over 50s Patients

 As the years go by we expect to experience aches and pains associated with natural ageing, but occasionally more urgent issues crop up, and some of these will inevitably require surgery.
 So what are the most widely conducted clinical surgeries for the 50+ age group?
+You may guess that hip and knee replacement surgery feature in the list but would you be aware of colorectal excision or cholecystectomy?
 From statistics taken from The Health & Social Care Information Centre and the Royal College of Surgeons, we have chosen the following as being among the top ten:

 Surgical procedure where a small electrical device called a pacemaker is implanted in the chest.
 The pacemaker sends regular electrical pulses that help keep the patient’s heart beating regularly.
 Pacemaker implantation is one of the most common types of heart surgery carried out in the UK.
 During 2012-13 in England, more than 40,000 people had a pacemaker fitted.

 Surgical procedure to remove a section of the bowel in order to treat cancer or such diseases as diverticular or Crohn’s.
 Mark Flannagan, Chief Executive of Beating Bowel Cancer says that “over 90% of bowel cancers occur in people aged 50+, with a person being diagnosed every 15 minutes.
 But despite these statistics, the good news is that bowel cancer can be successfully treated in 9 out of 10 cases if caught early.”
-For more information about bowel cancer visit www.beatingbowelcancer.org or call Beating Bowel Cancer’s nurses on 020 8973 0011.
+For more information about bowel cancer visit Bowel Cancer UK by following this link.

 Surgery to remove a cancerous lump or a more extensive area of breast tissue, depending on the extent to which the cancer has spread.
-Breast cancer is the most common form of cancer among women in the UK and the incidence of the condition increases in the over 50s for both men and women.
+Breast cancer is the most common form of cancer among women in the UK accounting for almost a third (31%) of all female cases according to figures from 2016.
+The incidence of the condition increases in the over 50s for both men and women.